bikempastine/Isoprene_PModel/README.md

 ### Data

 The **data** folder contains all of the raw data used in my analysis, as well as intermediate datasets generated during the analysis.
 However, for storage purposes this folder is ignored in github.
-You can acsess the datasets here (insert the link to all of the data)
+You can acsess the datasets here (https://doi.org/10.5281/zenodo.8265993)

 ### Results